KSDT Radio: History

 Founded in 1967, KSDT originally was a carrier current and FM cable radio station broadcasting on campus and to local cable TV subscribers.
-Throughout its history, KSDT has tried multiple times to obtain a terrestrial FM radio license, but failed due to strict Federal Communications Commission (FCC) broadcasting laws and its proximity to Mexico, whose stations occupy much of the usual US educational band.
+Throughout its history, KSDT has tried multiple times to obtain a terrestrial FM radio license but failed due to strict Federal Communications Commission (FCC) broadcasting laws and its proximity to Mexico, whose stations occupy much of the usual US educational band.
 It continued to pursue this goal in the 1990s and early 2000s, although has recently preferred being an online station.

 As a public service college radio station, the format was largely musical, with some community access programming.
-Commercial-free, it received funding from the University.
+Commercial-free, it received funding from the university.

 In 1999 it moved to become an internet radio station.
 In 2000 and 2001, it split with its "sister station" SRTV (student-run television).

 Its current mission statement in part "strives to promote independent music not available from other sources and works to help the San Diego Community as well."

 The recording studio on its premises was used to record and broadcast live many independent bands such as aMiniature, Rookie Card, Skeletor, The Locust, Estradasphere, Dressy Bessy, The Robot Ate Me, Creedle, Sub Society, Milestone, etc.

-Artists such as Lemmy from Motörhead, Björk, The Flaming Lips, The Meat Puppets, Screaming Trees, Mogwai, Fugazi, and others have recorded station identifications for KSDT in the past.
+Artists such as Lemmy from Motörhead, Björk, The Flaming Lips, The Meat Puppets, Screaming Trees, Mogwai, Fugazi, Madness and others have recorded station identifications for KSDT in the past.